eliseoeric/react-code-challenge/readme.md

 # Instagram Clone Challenge

-This repo serves as a beginner React coding challenge for potential eemployees.
+This repo serves as a beginner React coding challenge for potential employees.
-Instructions for completing the task ar eprovided here in the readme.
+Instructions for completing the task are provided here in the readme.
 Any questions or concerns should be emailed to [Eric Eliseo](mailto:eric.eliseomartin@sosi.com) or [Jacob Reiter](jacob.reiter@sosi.com).

 ### Install the application